Justin Wolfers

-Justin James Michael Wolfers, born in 1972, is an Australian economist and public policy scholar.
+Justin James Michael Wolfers (born December 11, 1972) is an Australian economist and public policy scholar.
 He is professor of economics and public policy at the Gerald R. Ford School of Public Policy at the University of Michigan, and a Senior Fellow at the Peterson Institute for International Economics.

+Early life and education

+Wolfers attended James Ruse Agricultural High School, in Sydney (1985–1990); it was in high school that he became interested in economics, noting the influence of his economics teacher.

+Wolfers earned a Bachelor of Economics from the University of Sydney (1991–1994).